pcon92/banking-application/README.md

 Used JOI for data validation, BCrypt for passwords in database.

 STILL TO DO :
-- Create token/cookie to check if user still logged in throughout use
+- High priority:
+    - create 'add contact' area to add new contacts
+    - make responsive for mobiles
     - funds on database
+- Medium priority:
+    - add animations to home screen 'welcome' bubble and login button color cycle
     - save user theme and font size based on login info
-- add animations to home screen 'welcome' bubble and login screen button color cycle
-- make responsive for mobiles
+    - Create token/cookie to check if user still logged in throughout use
+- Low priority:
-- optional: after transfer show transfer receipt on screen
+    - after transfer show transfer receipt on screen
+    - unread messages box increase scale as animation on new unread message

 BUGS:
+- High priority:
+    - transfers rounding to nearest int, need to fix for float
+- Med priority:
+    -
+- Low priority:
     - long message large overflows